Image

 My Life My Quit: We also offer cessation support through My Life My Quit.
 This free and confidential texting program, developed by a leading respiratory hospital, helps young Vermonters ages 12-17 quit all forms of tobacco use, particularly smoking or vaping.
 Text Start My Quit to 36072 or visit the website to chat with a trained coach.

 802Quits: Young adults can access an evidence-based interactive online program with online chat to develop a quit plan by visiting 802Quits.
+Text START to 36072 or enroll online to connect with the quit support you want.

 Tobacco Control Program